Bargate: 21st century

-Heraldic Shields
+Heraldic shields

-There are 11 Heraldic Shields on the north side of the Bargate.
-Aside from the crosses of Saints George and Andrew they are the coat of arms of leading families of the town from the end of the 17th century and into the 18th.
-The shields have repeatedly suffered from decay due to damp.
+There are eleven heraldic shields on the north side of the Bargate.
+Aside from the crosses of Saints George and Andrew, they are the coats of arms of leading families of the town from the end of the 17th century and early 18th.
+The shields have repeatedly suffered from decay, due to damp.
 The original shields largely decayed away by the early 19th century.
 They were replaced by shields made from Caen stone.
-These shields were in turn damaged by damp and were heavily decayed by the start of the 20th century at which point they were patched with mortar held together by iron.
-These repairs again failed and work was again carried out in the 1990s but these repairs again decayed.
+These shields were in turn damaged by damp and were heavily decayed by the start of the 20th century, at which point they were patched with mortar held together by iron.
+These repairs again failed, and work was again carried out in the 1990s, but these repairs again decayed.
 Another attempt to repair the shields is planned in the aftermath of the 2016 mortar replacement.